I wish I could say that awful things don’t happen in life.

 My friend’s reply was thought-provoking.
 There really are reasons to forgive even when we are hurting.

-Why is it so hard to forgive when you are hurting?
+Why it is hard for human beings to forgive

-There are a lot of misconceptions wrapped up in the word “forgiveness”.
-Personally, forgiveness appeared to be condoning bad behavior.
+There are a lot of misconceptions wrapped up in the act of forgiveness.
+For me personally, forgiveness appeared to be condoning bad behaviors.
 That was a lie.

 We need to let God take care of punishing or pardoning.
 Forgiveness doesn’t mean you are setting the offender free or excusing their actions.
+You are not condoning an abusive relationship or other hurtful actions.
 God sees and in His time will deal with the other person.
 This is one of the reasons to forgive.